Bob-Playground/WWDC-Stuff/2017/413-App-Startup-Time-Past-Present-and-Future/Transcript-Edited.md

 So we do have a compatibility mode for this, and the way we're going to do that is that we are going to **just have a symbol inside dyld 3 that automatically crashes, and if we can't find your symbol, we will bind that symbol, so on first call you will crash.**

 But again, that's how it works on today's SDK.
 If future SDK's we are going to force all symbol resolution to be up front.
 So if you are missing a symbol, you will crash, and that should hopefully result in you discovering crashes during development instead of your users discovering them at runtime.

+#### Linker Flag: _bind_at_load

 And you can simulate that behavior now today.
-There's a special linker flag which is dyld bind at load, so if you add this to your debug build, as I said, it's much slower, so please only put it in your debug builds, but add this to your debug builds and you'll get more reliable behavior today and it will get you ready for what we're going to be doing in dyld 3.
+There's a special **linker flag** which is dyld **_bind_at_load**, so if you add this to your debug build, as I said, **it's much slower, so please only put it in your debug builds**, but add this to your debug builds and you'll get more reliable behavior today and it will get you ready for what we're going to be doing in dyld 3.

 Again, only use that in your test builds.

+### dlopen, dlsym and dladdr

-Dlopen, dlsym and dladdr.
-So last year I got up here and said please don't use them unless you have to, but we understand that you may have to, and that's the same thing I'm saying this year.
-They have some problematic semantics, but they are still necessary in some cases.
-Particularly, symbols found with dlsym, we need to find it at runtime.
+**dlopen, dlsym and dladdr**.
+So last year I got up here and said please **don't use them unless you have to**, but we understand that you may have to, and that's the same thing I'm saying this year.

+**They have some problematic semantics**, but they are still necessary in some cases.

+**Particularly, symbols found with dlsym, we need to find it at runtime**.
 We don't know ahead of time what they are.
 We can't do all that prefetching and presearching.

-So as soon as you use dlopen or dlsym, we're going and we're reading in all the pages for your symbol table that we didn't have to touch before.
-So it's going to be a lot more expensive.
-Additionally, we might have to RPC out to the daemon, depending on how complicated it is.
+**So as soon as you use dlopen or dlsym, we're going and we're reading in all the pages for your symbol table that we didn't have to touch before.** So it's going to be a lot more expensive.

+**Additionally**, we might have to **RPC out to the daemon**（Remote Procedure Call？远程过程调用？）, depending on how complicated it is.

 So we're working on some better alternatives.
 We don't have those yet.
 But we also need to hear about your use cases to make sure we're designing something that will work for you.
 So please, again, they're not going away, but they will be slower and we want your feedback.

+### dlclose

-I want to take a second to talk about dlclose specifically.
-And so dlclose is a bit of a misnomer.
-It's a Unix API, so that's the name, but on our system, if we had been writing it, it probably would be called dlrelease because it doesn't actually close the dylib.
-It decrements a refcount and if the refcount hits zero, it closes it.
+I want to take a second to talk about **dlclose** specifically.
+And so **dlclose is a bit of a misnomer**.
+It's a **Unix API**, so that's the name, but on our system, **if we had been writing it, it probably would be called dlrelease because it doesn't actually close the dylib.
+It decrements a refcount and if the refcount hits zero, it closes it.**

 And why is that important?

 Well, it's not appropriate for resource management.
 If you have a library that attaches to a piece of hardware, you shouldn't shut down the hardware in response to a dlclose because some other code in your app may have opened it behind your back and so now your hardware's not shutting down.
 You should have explicit resource management.

 There are also a number of features on our platforms that prevent dylibs from unloading, and I'd like to go through a few of those because maybe you do them.

-You can have Objective-C classes in your dylib.
+- You can have Objective-C classes in your dylib.
 That will make it not unloadable.

-You could have Swift classes.
+- You could have Swift classes.
 That will also make it not unloadable.
-And you can have C under bar thread or C++ thread local variables, all of which make it impossible to unload a dylib.
-So on macOS, where there's a number of existing Unix apps, obviously we will keep this working, but because almost every dylib on all of our other platforms does one of these things, effectively it hasn't really worked on any of them ever.
-So we are considering making it just a straight up no-op, that will not do anything on any of those platforms.
+- And you can have **C under bar thread** or **C++ thread local variables**, all of which make it impossible to unload a dylib.

+So on **macOS**, where there's a number of existing **Unix apps**, obviously we will keep this working, but because **almost every dylib on all of our other platforms does one of these things**, effectively it hasn't really worked on any of them ever.

+So we are considering **making it just a straight up no-op, that will not do anything on any of those platforms**.
 If there's a reason why that's a problem, please, we want to hear about it.

+### all_image_infos

-Finally, I want to talk about the dyld all image infos.
-So this is an interface for introspecting dylibs in a process, and it comes from the original dyld 1.
+Finally, I want to talk about the dyld **all_image_infos**.
+So this is **an interface for introspecting dylibs in a process, and it comes from the original dyld 1**.

-But it's just a struct in memory, it's not an API, and that was okay when we had five, ten dylibs.
-But as we've gotten to 300, 400, 500 dylibs, the way it's designed wastes a lot of memory, and we want that memory back.
+But **it's just a struct in memory, it's not an API**, and **that was okay when we had five, ten dylibs.
+But as we've gotten to 300, 400, 500 dylibs, the way it's designed wastes a lot of memory**, and we want that memory back.
 We always want our performance and we always want our memory.

 So we're going to take it away in future releases, but we will be providing replacement API's for it.
 And so it's very rarely used, but if you're using it, again, I want to know why you're using it and how you're using it and make sure we design API's that fit your use case.

-There are a number of bits of it that are vestigial and don't quite do what you expect or work anyway today, so if you aren't using those, they may just go away and we need to hear about that.
+There are a number of bits of it that are **vestigial** and don't quite do what you expect or work anyway today, so if you aren't using those, they may just go away and we need to hear about that.
 So please let us know how you use it.

+## Best practices

 So finally, let's talk about best practices.

-First, make sure you launch your app with bind at load in your LD FLAGS for debug builds only.
+First, make sure you launch your app with **_bind_at_load** in your **LD FLAGS**（Other linker flags） for **debug builds only**.

 Fix any unaligned pointers in your data segments.
 Again, this warning is there.
 You should try to be fixing all of your warnings.

 If you see it with the new Swift keypath feature, you can ignore that because we'll fix that.

 You can make sure you are not depending on any terminators running when you call dlclose.

-And we want you to let us know why you're using dlopen, dlsym, dladdr, and the all image info structures to make sure that our replacements are going to suit your needs.
-In the case of the ones that are part of POSIX, they will stay around, they will just be lower performance.
-In the case of all image infos, it is going to go away to save that memory.
+And **we want you to let us know why you're using dlopen, dlsym, dladdr, and the all_image_infos structures** to make sure that our replacements are going to suit your needs.

+In the case of the ones that are part of **POSIX**, they will stay around, **they will just be lower performance**.
+In the case of **all_image_infos**, it is going to go away to save that memory.

-Please file bug reports using DYLD USAGE in their titles so that they get to us so that we can find out all of your usage cases that we need to support.
+Please file bug reports using **DYLD USAGE** in their titles so that they get to us so that we can find out all of your usage cases that we need to support.

 And for more information, you can go to this URL.
 Related sessions.
-So last year we did Optimizing App Startup Time, so you may want to go and watch that for a refresher on how traditional dynamic linking works.
+So last year we did **Optimizing App Startup Time**, so you may want to go and watch that for a refresher on how **traditional dynamic linking** works.
 It goes into much more detail than I did here since I was trying to discuss all the new stuff we're doing.

 So thank you everybody for coming.